ptallen63/intro-arrow-functions-workshop/README.md

 > -- <cite>MDN</cite>

 - **An arrow function is not just _syntactic sugar_ for js functions**
-- Arrow functions are always annoymous functions
+- Arrow functions are always anonymous functions

 ## Benifits of Arrow Functions